CookieBubble/cookieBubble/README.md

 # What is cookieBubble?
 [![Netlify Status](https://api.netlify.com/api/v1/badges/fb322690-acb0-44c1-9e64-d753fda2c240/deploy-status)](https://app.netlify.com/sites/cookiebubble/deploys)

-Cookie Bubble is the easy and beautiful way to inform users that your website is using cookies.
+CookieBubble is the easy and beautiful way to inform users that your website is using cookies.

 Learn more at https://cookiebubble.netlify.com